xpdAcq/xpdAcq/doc/quickstart.rst

 the automated data reduction steps.
 It also allows you to see problems with the experimental setup, for example, crystalline peaks due to the beam hitting a shutter.

-In general, you can associate the background with your sample :ref:`as you wish <label-name>` and we can bundle them together in our analysis workflow later.
+In general, you can associate the background with your sample :ref:`as you wish <import_sample>` and we can bundle them together in our analysis workflow later.
 Running a background scan then becomes exactly the same as running a normal scan.
 Here is how we suggest to do:

  1. Load the background sample (e.g., empty kapton tube) on the instrument
  2. In your ``collection-yyQn.x`` terminal type